 Discover the Latest IUI Success Rates

-- 86% chance of pregnancy with multiple IUI cycles
+- Most women have an 86 percent chance of pregnancy with multiple IUI cycles

-- 10 to 20% chance of pregnancy with one IUI cycle
+- Women often have a 10 to 20 percent chance of pregnancy with just one IUI cycle

-- Women 40 and above: 5 % chance of IUI pregnancy success
+- Women 40 and above: 5 percent chance of IUI pregnancy success

 Breaking down IUI success rates